-2.14 If so, does a Power of Attorney require notarisation and/or legalisation?
+2.16 If so, does a Power of Attorney require notarisation and/or legalisation?

-A Power of Attorney is not required for trade mark to be processed.
+A POA is not required for a trade mark to be processed.
 However, for litigation purposes, notarisation and legalisation is indeed needed.

-2.15 How is priority claimed?
+2.17 How is priority claimed?

-It is required to provide in the application form the country of origin, application number, the date of filing and the exact description of goods and services used in the priority application.
+It is required to provide, in the application form, the country of origin, application number, the date of filing and the exact description of goods and services used in the priority application.
 It is no longer necessary to file a certified copy of the priority application.

-2.16 Does your jurisdiction recognise Collective or Certification marks?
+2.18 Does your jurisdiction recognise Collective or Certification marks?

-Both, collective and certification marks are indeed recognised by the IPL currently in force.
-Certification marks were recognised for the very first time in the amendments to the law effective since August 10, 2018.
+Both; collective and certification marks are indeed recognised by the IPL currently in force.
+Certification marks were recognised for the very first time in the amendments to the law effective from August 10, 2018.